dboddie-canonical-work/disgorged-docs/adding-snap-configuration.rst

 Rather than using set options as environment variables for an executable, they could just as easily be written to a configuration file.

-For more details on the environment variables accessible from within a snap, such as ``$SNAP`` used above, see `Environment variables </t/environment-variables/7983>`__.
+For more details on the environment variables accessible from within a snap, such as ``$SNAP`` used above, see :ref:`environment-variables`.

-.. _heading--snapcraft:
+.. _adding-snap-config-snapcraft:

 Example snapcraft.yaml
 ^^^^^^^^^^^^^^^^^^^^^^

-To incorporate options, hooks and scripts into a pre-existing `snapcraft.yaml </t/the-snapcraft-format/8337>`__ the executable needs to be replaced with the wrapper script, and both the hook and management scripts need to be brought into the snap from external ``src/hooks/bin`` and ``src/utilities/bin`` directories respectively:
+To incorporate options, hooks and scripts into a pre-existing :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` the executable needs to be replaced with the wrapper script, and both the hook and management scripts need to be brought into the snap from external ``src/hooks/bin`` and ``src/utilities/bin`` directories respectively:

 .. code:: yaml